milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 # Welcome dinner
-Emi: "Ahh, finally home!
-Today felt like a really long day."
+Emi: "Ahh, finally, home sweet home!
+Today felt like such a long day."

-Ingram: "Well, we had to do some spirit guiding right after closing, after all."
+Ingram: "Well, we did have to do some spirit guiding right after closing."

 Emi: "That's true.
 Now it's time to unwind!"

 *Just as Ingram and I walk through the front door, boisterous chattering erupts from the kitchen.
-Curious, I make my way over to see what the ruckus is.*
+Curious, I make my way over to see what the ruckus is about.*

-*Peering through the doorframe, I spot Kai, Annelise and Akira gathered around the dining table.
-They're deep in conversation, staring at a colourful array of fresh ingredients laid out before them.*
+*Peering through the doorframe, I spot Kai, Annelise and Akira gathered around the dining table, deeply engrossed in conversation.
+Before them lies a colourful array of fresh vegetables and various cooking sauces.*

 Emi: "Hey guys!
 What's going on?
 What are you talking about?"

 Kai: "Ah!
 Emi, Ingram, you're back!"

 Akira: "Welcome home, you two.
-You came at a good time, we were just about to get started with making dinner."
+Perfect timing, we were just about to start making dinner."

 Ingram: "Oh?
-You weren't going to wait for me to make dinner as usual?"
+You weren't going to wait for me to cook as usual?"

-Kai: "Well, we wanted to switch it up a bit!"
+Kai: "We wanted to switch it up a bit!"

 Annelise: "That's right. . .it's the first time we'd be eating together with you, Emi."

-Annelise: "So we thought it'd be good to make dinner as a special welcome celebration."
+Annelise: "We thought it would be nice to make dinner as a special welcome celebration."

 Emi: "Wow, really?
-That's so thoughtful of you guys, I'm honoured!"
+That's so thoughtful of you guys.
+I'm honoured!"

-Ingram: "So, what have you guys decided on for tonight's menu?"
+Ingram: "So, what have you decided on for tonight's menu?"

-Akira: "We were thinking of making some nikujaga, as per Annelise's recommendation."
+Akira: "We were thinking of making nikujaga, as per Annelise's recommendation."

-Emi: "Oh, nikujaga sounds really good right now!
+Emi: "Oh, nikujaga sounds perfect!
 I can't wait to see it."

 Emi: "Do you guys need any help with anything?
-Maybe I can help wash the ingredients or something?"
+Maybe I can wash the ingredients or something?"

 Kai: "No, no, we've got it covered.
 You just sit back and relax!"